-The Chemical Hygiene Plan, comprised of the online UW Laboratory Safety Manual plus the laboratory-specific information such as Standard Operating Procedures, laboratory floor plans, chemical spill kit locations, and emergency procedures must be accessible to all employees in the laboratory at all times that they are working.
-The laboratory-specific information may be kept electronically or on paper and should be updated annually or whenever there are changes.
-The entire Chemical Hygiene Plan must be reviewed and updated at least annually by the Pl or laboratory supervisor, and the review should be recorded in the laboratory-specific information area.
+The Chemical Hygiene Plan (CHP), comprised of the online UW Laboratory Safety Manual plus the laboratory-specific information such as Standard Operating Procedures, laboratory floor plans, chemical spill kit locations, and emergency procedures must be accessible to all employees in the laboratory at all times that they are working.
+The laboratory-specific information may be kept electronically (or on paper) and should be updated annually or whenever there are changes.
+The entire Chemical Hygiene Plan must be reviewed and updated bi-annually or one a year by the PI or laboratory supervisor, and the review should be recorded in the laboratory-specific information documentation area.